 Vacation was wonderful.
 I got to connect with my family and remember what it is that I truly love about life.
 And one of the biggest things I love about my world?
 FOOD.
 I mean, duh.
 It’s pretty obvious that I love food.
 I love growing it.
 I love preparing it.
 I love serving it.
 I love eating it.
 I love writing about it.

 But I think that pure love of all things edible kinda fell to the back burner here for a while.
 And man, I am so ready to bring it back!
 Food and me, we’re back head-over-heels in love again.
-I am thankful for dinners of fresh (like, literally, caught that morning) smoked whitefish and good local craft beer while on vacation for sparking something in me that I had been missing.
+I am thankful for dinners of fresh (like, literally, caught that morning) smoked whitefish, good local craft beer, and nanaimo bars for dessert while on vacation for sparking something in me that I had been missing.
 Thank you, Lake Superior.
 I love you.

 Another gift vacation gave me?
 Serious appreciation for our long growing season here in Indiana.
 When we arrived in Northwestern Ontario, crops that we were harvesting months ago in the Midwest (like peas and new potatoes and beets) were just starting to come off—in late July!
 Tomatoes, cucumbers, and corn are a struggle for them.
 And warm weather fruit like peaches?
 Forget about it!